bahaozcan/dsa210-football-manager-analysis/README.md

 To move beyond simple correlations, I implemented three distinct machine learning approaches to categorize managers based on their playing history, classify them into "Elite" vs. "Average" tiers, and attempt to predict their exact Points Per Game (PPG).

 ## Part 1: Unsupervised Learning (Finding the Archetypes)
 Goal: To identify if there are natural "groupings" or profiles of managers based on their playing careers, without strictly labeling them as successful or not.
-Method: K-Means Clustering.Features Used: Player Appearances, Trophies Won, Number of Clubs Played For.Result: The algorithm identified 4 distinct clusters:Cluster 0 (Average Players): ~427 Apps, ~3 Trophies.
+Method: K-Means Clustering.Features Used: Player Appearances, Trophies Won, Number of Clubs Played For.Result: The algorithm identified 4 distinct clusters:

+Cluster 0 (Average Players): ~427 Apps, ~3 Trophies.
 Primarily Midfielders.
-They are the largest group (53 managers) with a solid average PPG of 1.59.Cluster 1 (The Legends): ~544 Apps, ~16 Trophies.
+They are the largest group (53 managers) with a solid average PPG of 1.59.

+Cluster 1 (The Legends): ~544 Apps, ~16 Trophies.
 These are the superstars.
 This group had the highest managerial PPG (1.70), supporting the idea that great players can become great managers.

 Cluster 2 (The Journeymen): ~304 Apps, ~1.5 Trophies.
 Often Forwards.
-This group had the lowest average managerial success (PPG 1.48).Cluster 3 (The Low-Profile Players): ~176 Apps, <1 Trophy.
+This group had the lowest average managerial success (PPG 1.48).

+Cluster 3 (The Low-Profile Players): ~176 Apps, <1 Trophy.
 Despite the lack of playing fame, they performed surprisingly well (PPG 1.56), outperforming the Journeymen.

 ## Part 2: Supervised Learning (Classification)
 Goal: To build a model that can predict whether a current player will become an "Elite" manager (defined as having a PPG above the median).
 Method: Decision Tree Classifier.
 Input Features: Player Apps, Trophies Won, Number of Clubs, and Playing Position.
 Result: The model achieved a accuracy of 72%.
 The alltough the accuracy seems promosing, It does not show us the full picture.
 The model relies heavily on "Experience" (Apps), but as the Live Demo showed, this creates a major blind spot.